yuchen-sh/yuchen-sh.github.io/index.md

 ## <span id="j1"><font color='darkblue' face="Georgia">ABOUT ME</font></span>
 I am an ECE Ph.D. candidate at [Georgia Institute of Technology](https://www.gatech.edu/).
 My research interest mainly focuses on wireless networking, mmWave communication, mobile computing, Wi-Fi, and next-generation cellular networks.
 Besides my research areas, I am also interested in developing system-level simulators such as ns-3 software, and automatic testing tools.

-After getting the master degree from Shanghai Jiao Tong University in China, I am currently a Ph.D. candidate at Georgia Tech in USA, and works with [Dr. Douglas M. Blough](http://blough.ece.gatech.edu/) on projects of maximizing performance for mmWave wireless networks, and developing network simulators.
+After getting the master degree from Shanghai Jiao Tong University in China, I am currently a Ph.D. candidate at Georgia Tech in USA, and work with [Dr. Douglas M. Blough](http://blough.ece.gatech.edu/) on projects of maximizing performance for mmWave wireless networks, and developing network simulators.
 In addition, I am an instructor of an ECE undergraduate course, and responsible for lectures and supervising labs.

 You can contact me at yuchen.liu.sn at gmail dot com.